-Private loans are not federally guaranteed by the government, nor do they have the same strict eligibility requirements.
-Several lenders make funds available to international students with a U.S. co-signer.
+Private loans are not federally guaranteed by the government, and they have stricter eligibility requirements.
+Several lenders make funds available to international students with a U.S. cosigner.
 Terms and conditions vary from lender to lender.
 Students are advised to research the loan options to determine what is best for their individual situation.
-Most private loan lenders allow you to borrow and begin repayment after you graduate or drop below half-time status.
-Interest payments can be made while enrolled or deferred and capitalized at the end of the in-school period.
+Most private loan lenders allow you to borrow and begin repayment after you graduate or drop below half- time status.
+Interest payments can be made while enrolled or deferred and capitalized at the end of the inschool period.